JChristensen/Trace/README.md

 The script can be scheduled with cron to run as often as needed.

+To have the Linux logrotate facility manage the log files, change the first line in the trace-rotate file to point to your log file (and change any other parameters as desired), then copy it to the /etc/logrotate.d/ directory.

 The traceroute command may not be installed by default on some Linux distributions.
 If not present, install it with (e.g. for Debian and derivatives): sudo apt install traceroute